-Base salaries paid to our named executive officers in 2013 represented the following percentages of their total compensation (as calculated for purposes of the Summary Compensation Table).
+Base salaries paid to Mr. Hays and Mr. Karas, our only executive officers at the end of 2014, represented the following percentages of their total compensation (as calculated for purposes of the Summary Compensation Table).

-• Base Salary as a Percentage of Total Compensation
+Base Salary as a Percentage of Total Compensation

-Michael D. Hays 60%
+Michael D. Hays 55%

-Kevin R. Karas 60%
+Kevin R. Karas 56%

-Susan L. Henricks 60%